obiwanjacobi/vst.net/Source/Code/readme.md

 * Some Host DAWs need to have the ijwhost.dll next to their .exe in order to load the plugin (Also the case for VST3).

+* VS clean (target) should also delete the 'deploy' folder.

 ## Refactor wishes

 * [Interop] look into the use tracked references (%^)